co-BPM: a Bayesian Model for Divergence Estimation: Coupled Binary Partition Model

 where $\beta(\cdot)$ is the multinomial Beta function and defined as $\beta((z_i)_{i = 1}^k) = \prod_{i = 1}^k\Gamma(z_i) / \Gamma(\sum_{i = 1}^k z_i)$ and $\Gamma(z)$ is the Gamma function.
 Furthermore, conditioned on $l$, $A_l$ is distributed as

-once $A_l$ is generated, $\mathbf{m}_{1, l}$ and $\mathbf{m}_{2, l}$ are sampled through $\textrm{Dir}((\delta + n_{1i, l})_{i = 1}^l)$ and $\textrm{Dir}((\delta + n_{2i, l})_{i = 1}^l)$ respectively.
+Once $A_l$ is generated, $\mathbf{m}_{1, l}$ and $\mathbf{m}_{2, l}$ are sampled through $\textrm{Dir}((\delta + n_{1i, l})_{i = 1}^l)$ and $\textrm{Dir}((\delta + n_{2i, l})_{i = 1}^l)$ respectively.

 It is difficult to obtain the analytical distribution of $(A_l, l)$ because of the intractability of normalizing constant or partition function, Markov Chain Monte Carlo is employed to sample the posterior \eqref{post}.
 However, given the vast parameter space and the countless local modes, the naive Metropolis-Hastings \citep{hastings1970} suffers from slow mixing in our experience.
-In order to sample effectively, a proposal kernel should be chosen with the two properties: 1) it leverages the sequential structure of binary partition and the proposed partition is generated with respect to $\mathcal{X}$ and $\mathcal{Y}$ for rapid mixing; 2) the corresponding acceptance ratio depends on a smaller set of parameters; in other words, the transition probability is controlled by a subset of $\Theta$, such that the size (dimensionality) of searching space is reduced.
+In order to sample effectively, a proposal kernel should be equipped with the two properties: 1) it leverages the sequential structure of binary partition and the proposed partition reflects the difference amongst sub-regions (e.g., the sample counts of $\mathcal{X}$ and $\mathcal{Y}$) for rapid mixing; 2) the corresponding acceptance ratio depends on a smaller set of parameters, in other words, the transition probability is controlled by a subset of $\Theta$, such that the size (dimensionality) of searching space is reduced.
 Define